surifirstpin/Acubi_documentation/Version.5/Dashboard.md

     -   **Lookup Type :**  refers to item or query type.

-   -  **Connection**  Connection are referd only for queries it 9s disabled for Items.
+   -  **Connection**  Connection are referred only for Queries and it is disabled for Items.

     -   **Test Lookup :**  to test the lookup.